ethereum/hive/README.md

 # Validating clients

+UPDATE: Unless we hear a desire to keep them, Validators will be deprecated.
+Please see `Simulators` for updates.

 You can run the full suite of `hive` validation tests against all the known implementations tagged `master` by simply running `hive` from the repository root.
 It will build a docker image for every known client as well as one for every known validation test.